DocF/LaTex-LabReport-Template/README.md

  * If you want the English version, pls run ``xelatex LabReport_En.tex``.

 ## Screenshots
-Only two covers of the two templates are provided here.
-If you want to see more details, pls download two PDF files(the LabReport_Ch.pdf and the LabReport_En.pdf).
+Only two covers of two templates are provided here.
+If you want to see more details, pls download the LabReport_Ch.pdf file and the LabReport_En.pdf file.
   ### Coverpage(EN)
   ![Coverpage(EN)](https://github.com/DocF/LaTex-LabReport-Template/blob/master/figure/LabReport_En.png)
   ### Coverpage(CH)